Skip to content

 It's a safe bet your database isn't just collecting data in the background.
 You probably want to stay aware of changes to your database—whether it's a new status on a project or a new lead in your CRM.
 But manually checking your database app can get tedious.

-Save yourself the trouble of checking your Airtable or PostgreSQL dashboards constantly for updates.
+Instead, use a Zap to send yourself (or your team) notifications of important updates.
 These automated workflows send you an email automatically anytime a new entry matching your specifications appears in your database of choice.

 Send Gmail messages for new Airtable records in views